MiCurry/ModEM-Examples/CSEM/README.md

 Controlled Source Electromagnetic (CSEM) Examples
 =================================================

+> **IMPORTANT NOTES**: Important notes on the CSEM Version of ModEM
+>
+> The EM1D code associated with CSEM has ben scrubbed from the repository as
+> it contained propitary source code that cannot be released under an
+> open-source license.
+We hope to have an updated EM1D version avialble for
+> open-source released by the end of summer 2025.
+>
+> The EM1D code works well below with the examples given, however, work has not
+> been done to validate the results of ModEM+EM1D and results should be
+> considered experimental.
+>
+> The Dipole1D version of the code is able to run, but the results have not
+> been well validated.
+The examples below work well with EM1D, but not with
+> Dipole1D.
+Other configurations might perform better for Dipole1D, but
+> results should be considered experimental unless more work can be done
+> to validate results.
+>
+> We are still providing the CSEM version as is as it could be a good starting
+> place for future ModEM CSEM work.

 ModEM can run on CSEM data by using the [CSEM branch of the ModEM-Model][csem-branch] repository (which we hope to merge into the main branch soon).
 This README will walk you through using ModEM to run these